Photo © Staffan Widstrand / Wild Wonders of China

 THE WILD FOUNDATION’S “WILD CHINA PROJECT” IS ALREADY YIELDING RESULTS AS PART OF THE WILD11 PROCESS:

 - The first peer-reviewed journal themed on wilderness, China Journal of Landscape Architecture, June 2017: Rui Yang editorial and Vance G. Martin article

 - The first China Wilderness Inventory saying it was completed as part of the WILD11 process, published in China Journal of Landscape Architecture in June 2017, and the English translation will be in the August 2018 issue of the International Journal of Wilderness.

-- Article on wilderness in the first edition of the first publication in China dedicated to “Eco-civilization”
+- Popular article on wilderness in the first edition of the first publication in China dedicated to “Eco-civilization”

-- Global Exhibition of Wilderness and Wildlife Art
+- Proposed Global Exhibition of Wilderness and Wildlife Art

 The World Wilderness Congress is a proven strategy for creating a wilder, more inclusive world.
 Over its 40-year history it has accomplished many practical outcomes, just of few of which are:

 The World Wilderness Congress leverages regional opportunities to create a unique problem-solving platform that empowers conservation leadership and inspires new and stronger wilderness protections across all sectors of society…political, financial, scientific, cultural.